Culture of Nicaragua

+Culture of Nicaragua is a fusion of Mesoamerican, Chibcha, and Spanish influence.
+The western part was colonized by the Spanish and its culture is similar to western El Salvador in that western Nicaragua was dominated by the Nahua people, specifically the Nicarao, a branch of the Pipil people.
+Nahua heritage can still be seen in Nicaraguan culture especially in its cuisines, the etymologies of many of its place names, and even DNA analysis.
+While western Nicaragua is mostly Indigenous of Nahua or Oto-manguean origin, eastern Nicaragua is mostly of Chibcha, Miskito, and African origin.

+The northern region, however, is inhabited by Indigenous people and descendants of Europeans, mostly of German and Spanish descent.

 Culture and language

 Music and religious icons find their roots in Iberian culture and Amerindian sounds and flavors.
 The west of Nicaragua was colonized by Spain and has a similar culture to other Spanish-speaking American countries.
 The eastern half of the country, on the other hand, was once a British protectorate, and English is spoken domestically along with Spanish and indigenous languages.
 Its culture is similar to that of former and present British colonies in the Caribbean, such as Jamaica, Belize, the Cayman Islands, etc.

 Recent immigration by Spanish speakers has largely influenced younger generations, and an increasing number of people are either bilingual at home or speak Spanish only.
-There is a relatively large population of people of mixed African descent, as well as a smaller Garifuna population.
+In eastern Nicaragua there is a relatively large population of people of mixed African descent, as well as a smaller Garifuna population.

 Due to the African influence in the East Coast, there exists a different kind of music.
-It is the popular dance music called 'Palo de Mayo', or Maypole, which is celebrated during the Maypole Festival, during the month of May.
+It is the popular dance music called 'Palo de Mayo' or Maypole, which is celebrated during the Maypole Festival, during the month of May.
 The music is sensual with intense rhythms.
 The celebration is derived from the British Maypole for May Day celebration, as adapted and transformed by the Afro-Nicaraguans on the Caribbean or Mosquito Coast.

-Of the many cultures that were present before European colonization, the Nahuat-speaking peoples (not to be confused with Nahuatl)who populated the west of the country have essentially been assimilated into the mainstream culture.
-In the east, however, several indigenous groups have maintained a distinct identity.
-The Miskito, Sumo, Garifuna, and Rama people still use their original languages, and also usually speak Spanish and English.
+Of the many cultures that were present before European colonization, the Nahua and Oto-mangue peoples who populated the western half of the country have been assimilated into the mainstream culture for the most part, blending into the mestizo population.
+In the east, however, several Chibcha groups have maintained a distinct identity as well as the preservation of their languages, such as the Rama and the Sumo.
+The Miskito and Garifuna also have their original languages preserved, in addition to having the ability to usually speak Spanish and English.